Malaria & Safety – Okavango Delta

 Safety

-The Okavango Delta is safe to visit in our opinion, especially on a guided tour (by road or flights).
+The Okavango Delta is safe to visit in our opinion, especially on a guided tour (traveling by road or flights).

-As crime is very limited, Botswana is a popular self-drive destination.
-This is also a safe option, but careful trip planning is essential as the Okavango Delta is very remote.
+Crime is rare in Botswana, which makes it a popular self-drive destination.
+This is also a safe option, but careful trip planning is essential as the Delta is very remote.

-For up-to-date information about safety in Botswana, we suggest checking the travel advisories (see the ‘Safety & Security – Botswana’ link below).
+For up-to-date information about safety in Botswana, check the government travel advisories (see the ‘Governments’ Travel Advice for Botswana’ link below).

 Malaria & Vaccinations

-Several vaccinations might be required before coming to Botswana; your travel clinic or local doctor will advise on your specific needs.
 The Okavango Delta lies in a high-risk malaria zone, and it is advisable to take antimalarial medication.
-Extra safety measures include applying insect repellent and wearing long sleeves and trousers in the evening to cover up any exposed skin.
+Extra safety measures include applying insect repellent and wearing long sleeves and trousers in the evening to cover any exposed skin.
+Your travel clinic or local doctor will advise on any vaccinations that might be required before coming to Botswana.

 Wildlife Viewing

 Wildlife viewing is generally very safe.
 When on an organized safari, always follow the instructions of your guide.
-When on a self-drive safari, it is essential to stay in your car, with the exception of clearly marked areas where it is okay to get out of your vehicle.
+On a self-drive safari, it is essential to stay in your car, with the exception of clearly marked areas where it is safe to get out of your vehicle.
+Remember that most camping areas in the Okavango Delta are unfenced.

 For more information, please read the ‘Wildlife Viewing Safety Precautions’ below.